docker-archive/dockerlite/README.md

 ## Where the name `dockerlite` comes from?

-`dockerlite` is a "light" version of [`docker`](/dotcloud/docker).
+`dockerlite` is a "light" version of [Docker](/dotcloud/docker).
 The latter has similar features, but with the following major differences:
-- `docker` is written in Go, while `dockerlite` is a Posix Shell script;
+- Docker is written in Go, while `dockerlite` is a Posix Shell script;
-- `docker` storage relies on AUFS, while `dockerlite` uses BTRFS;
+- Docker storage relies on AUFS, while `dockerlite` uses BTRFS;
-- `docker` runs as a background daemon, and is operated through a CLI client, while `dockerlite` does not run in the background.
+- Docker runs as a background daemon, and is operated through a CLI client, while `dockerlite` does not run in the background.

-`docker` also has some extra features to store images in 3rd party services.
+Docker also has some extra features to store images in 3rd party services.

 ## Why `dockerlite`?

-`dockerlite` initially addressed the following goals:
+`dockerlite` initially targetted the following goals:
-- demonstrate that the core features provided by `docker` can be easily reimplemented with simple, easy-to-audit, shell scripts;
+- demonstrate that the core features provided by Docker can be easily reimplemented with simple, easy-to-audit, shell scripts;
-- provide an alternative implementation to `docker`, with a strong emphasis on "hackability", i.e. a lightweight testbed for new features which can be more cumbersome to implement in a full-blown Go project;
+- provide an alternative implementation to Docker, with a strong emphasis on "hackability", i.e. a lightweight testbed for new features which can be more cumbersome to implement in a full-blown Go project;
-- evaluate BTRFS in the context of `docker`.
+- evaluate BTRFS in the context of Docker.

+The first goal is loosely defined, depending on what you want to put in the "core features" of Docker.
+If you just want to create images and containers, then "misson complete".
+If you want to push/pull and use a REST API, it's a long shot.

+The other goals were met.
+Dockerlite confirmed that BTRFS was an acceptable option and that there were no unplanned side-effect or shotstopper preventing its use for Docker containers.
+It also served to evaluate different ways to setup the containers networking stack.

 ## License